MEDROXYPROGESTERONE ACETATE injection, suspension

 • are allergic to medroxyprogesterone acetate or any of the other ingredients in MPA Injectable Suspension, USP.
 See the end of this leaflet for a complete list of ingredients in MPA Injectable Suspension, USP.

-What should I tell my healthcare provider before taking MPA Injectable Suspension, USP?
+What should I tell my healthcare professional before taking MPA Injectable Suspension, USP?

-Before taking MPA Injectable Suspension, USP, tell your healthcare provider if you have:
+Before taking MPA Injectable Suspension, USP, tell your healthcare professional if you have:

 • risk factors for weak bones (osteoporosis) such as bone disease, use alcohol or smoke regularly, anorexia nervosa, or a strong family history of osteoporosis